amohoste/PI-Escape/README.md

 # PI Escape Game
-Project for the course System Programming (C003776) | 1st sem 2017 - 2018.
+Group project for the course System Programming (C003776) | 1st sem 2017 - 2018.
 Made during my second year of Bachelor of Science in Computer Science at Ghent University.
 Some start code was already given.

 Made by:
 - Arne Goeteyn